(1) DEFINITIONS.— (a) As used in this section, the term:

 (b) Each district school superintendent shall notify the department by April 1 of each year the state-adopted instructional materials that will be requisitioned for use in his or her school district.
 The notification shall include a district school board plan for instructional materials use to assist in determining if adequate instructional materials have been requisitioned.

-(4) SCHOOL PRINCIPAL.—The school principal has the following duties for the management and care of materials at the school:
+(4) SCHOOL PRINCIPAL.—The school principal has the following duties for the management and care of instructional materials at the school:

 (a) Proper use of instructional materials.—The principal shall assure that instructional materials are used to provide instruction to students enrolled at the grade level or levels for which the materials are designed, pursuant to adopted district school board rule.
 The school principal shall communicate to parents the manner in which instructional materials are used to implement the curricular objectives of the school.